gracelang/language/languageSpec/spec.md

     -   results types must be covariant: `S <: R`

-The relationship used in `where` clauses to constrain type parameters of traits, classes and methods has yet to be specified.

 ## Composite types

 Grace offers a number of operators to compose types.